I need to get out!

 What We Need to Understand is All Journeys End

 You are going to exit your business someday, and it will likely not be under ideal circumstances.
-I know you have the vision of setting sail in the yacht you bought after the sale of your business, but the odds say you won’t “leave on top.”
+I know you have the vision of setting sail into the sunset after the sale of your business, but the odds say you won’t “leave on top.”

-Is it time to leave?
-No?
-Then by all means fight on!
+If it’s not time to leave, then by all means fight on!
 But if the voice in your head is constantly screaming “get out”, now might be the time to start exploring.
 Don’t let the fantasy of entrepreneurial immortality keep you from making a move that offers you a better option than your current ownership slog.

-Ending your relationship with your business is part of your journey with that business.
-It is unescapable.
-It is inevitable.
+Ending your relationship with your business is part of your journey.
+It is inescapable.
+Inevitable.
 It is coming.

 Embrace that reality.